netasstaj/SpidrReportAutomation/README.md

  DirOld is previous release version of product's directory path DirNew is final release version of product's directory path

  This program create a make file and runs Cloc-1.72 and make a json output file for each files.All jsons are modified and parsed.
-The all information write HTML file.
+The all information are written HTML file.
 Those informations are turned graphically and tabular informations and then showed.